International Students Loading...

-English Language Proficiency for Bachelor of Science in Nursing requires TOEFL minimum 86 with no less than 21 on each part, and a minimum 26 on speaking, or TSE (Test of Spoken English) score of minimum 50, or minimum 6.5 on IELTS Academic with no band less than 5.0 and a speaking score of 7.5 on IELTS.
+English Language Proficiency for Bachelor of Science in Nursing requires TOEFL minimum 86 with no less than 21 on each part, and a minimum 26 on speaking, or TSE (Test of Spoken English) score of minimum 50.
+If IELTS Academic is used, then the score must be 7.0 overall with listening 7.5, reading 6.5, writing 7.0, and speaking 7.0.

-If you do not meet the specific requirements outlined above, contact the Associate Registrar, Admissions in Student Services.
-Your written request for admission should be accompanied by supporting documentation.
+If applicants do not meet the specific requirements outlined above, they should contact the Associate Registrar, Admissions in Student Services.
+The written request for admission should be accompanied by supporting documentation.

-In addition to demonstrating English Language Proficiency, you must also present appropriate admission requirements for your chosen program.
-If you are accepted, a letter of admission will be mailed to you.
+In addition to demonstrating English Language Proficiency, applicants must also present appropriate admission requirements for their chosen program.
+If they are accepted, a letter of admission will be mailed to them.